netj/3x/docs/tutorial/README.md

 ```

 These new variables allow us to quickly see how the first connected component's
-size grows compared to the second one, as shown in the next chart:
+size grows compared with the second one, as shown in the next chart:

 ![This chart shows dramatic growth of the size of the giant component while the
 second one remains relatively small.](giant_components.chart.ratioCC.png)